 Q: What do hedgehogs eat and drink?

 Hedgehogs are scavengers and will eat almost anything.
 Their diet comprises mainly beetles, caterpillars and earthworms with the occasional slugs or snails.
 If you want to feed hedgehogs in your garden the best food to offer them is good quality, meat-based cat or dog food and cat biscuits.
+We suggest Purina One Kitten Junior Chicken & Whole Grains.
 Fresh water should always be available.
 Bread with milk is harmful, often fatal, to hedgehogs because they are unable to digest the lactose in cow's milk.

 Q: Why do hedgehogs hibernate?